bijoychandraAU/PrecipTDS/readme.md

-# PrecipTDS15: Temporal downscaling of precipitation
+# PrecipTDS: Temporal downscaling of precipitation

-*PreciTDS* package generates a higher resolution temporal scale (15-min) from 1-h precipitation using a modified stochastic disaggregation method.
+*PrecipTDS* package generates a higher resolution temporal scale (15 & 30-min) from 1-h precipitation using a modified stochastic disaggregation method.